MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/halt-the-package-rollout-for-a-flight-submission.md

 ---
 author: mcleanbyron
 description: Use this method in the Windows Store submission API to halt a package rollout for a package flight.
-title: Halt the package rollout for a package flight using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Halt the rollout for a flight ms.author: mcleans ms.date: 02/08/2017 ms.topic: article